 The muon is one of the fundamental subatomic particles, the most basic building blocks of the universe as described in the Standard Model of particle physics.
 Muons are similar to electrons but weigh more than 207 times as much.
-That’s about the difference between an adult person and a small elephant.
 The muon is part of the lepton group.
 Leptons are a type of fundamental particle.
 This means they are not made of even smaller pieces of matter.
 Like other leptons, the muon is affected by only three of the four fundamental forces in the universe.

 The muons that hit the Earth result from particles in the Earth’s atmosphere colliding with cosmic rays—high-energy protons and atomic nuclei that move through space at just below the speed of light.
 Muons exist for only 2.2 microseconds before they decay into an electron and two kinds of neutrinos.
 However, because they move at nearly the speed of light, muons travel far before decaying.
 Muons created in the atmosphere constantly hit every inch of the Earth’s surface and pass through almost any substance.
 They don’t stop until they penetrate far below the surface of the Earth—potentially more than a mile.